swch/strivve-docs-nextjs/src/pages/resources/progress-messages/index.md

 Endpoint: GET /messages/place\_card\_on\_single\_site\_jobs/:job\_id/broadcasts/registrations

 This endpoint returns an access key that needs to be included with status queries.
-You must include the cardsavr-messaging-access-key header as part of the request (also avaialble as a parameter in the [SDK](https://swch.github.io/
+You must include the cardsavr-messaging-access-key header as part of the request, also avaialble as a parameter in the [SDK](https://swch.github.io/)

 Request messages adhere to a slightly different format.